-What if I Can’t Afford a Divorce?
-Are There Other Options?
+What if I Can’t Afford a Divorce?: Alternatives to Divorce

 Divorce proceedings can range in price from as little as a thousand dollars for an uncontested divorce to as much as $15,000 and $30,000 for the average contested divorce.
 According to a recent survey by Martindale-Nolo research, the average Georgia divorce cost is $14,700, most of which goes to legal fees.

 Although fees for an attorney vary, divorce attorneys range in cost from as little as $250 per hour to as high as $1000 an hour.
 These fees make it very difficult for some people to file for a divorce, but there are other lower cost options available for some couples.

 Contested Divorce Services Uncontested Divorce Services

 Mediation is an option for couples who agree on most areas of the divorce but disagree on a few issues and feel like they can work those out amicably with a bit of help.
 Parties in a divorce can attempt to mediate their issues without the assistance of legal counsel.
 Even with attorneys present, mediation is an option that helps to keep costs of litigation lower.
 A couple can jointly elect to mediate their issues prior to either party filing for divorce to see if a deal can be reached which settles their case.
 While these couples may have to pay for a mediator, this typically speeds up the process of divorce and reduces the fee amount paid to an attorney.
 Many Georgia counties require mediation for couples in a contested divorce before a trial date can even be set.
 Mediation is shown to result in better parenting for the children and better post-divorce relationships.